BIOS 399: Independent Research

 First Time BIOS 399:

 Deferring BIOS 399 Credit: If you have not completed your research in the designated semester, but will be able to finish within the next semester, you must complete a Deferral Form and Deferral Notice.
-This must be submitted to the BIOS 399 coordinator at the time of the third workshop during the last week of instruction.
+This must be submitted to the BIOS 399 coordinator no later than Friday, May 4th at 12PM at 3272 SES.

 Submitting Your Paper: Please follow the instructions in the BIOS 399 Student Handbook 2017-2018 for writing your research paper.
 You must attach a BIOS 399 Cover Sheet to your final paper.
 ALL PAPERS MUST BE SUBMITTED TO THE BIOLOGICAL SCIENCES DEPARTMENT BY 12PM ON THE WEDNESDAY OF FINALS WEEK (May 9th, 2018).